 Liposuction is also known as lipo-sculpting or lipo-contouring.
 Liposuction is the most commonly performed cosmetic operation in America.
 Liposuction removes excess and unwanted fat from defined areas.
 The areas commonly treated are the neck, stomach, legs, love handles and thighs.

 Dr. Saunders believes the best results are obtained with liposculpturing for his cosmetic surgery patients.
 This involves tumescent liposuction where medicated fluid is injected into the areas having plastic surgery and liposuction.

-Dr Saunders educates his patients on the different techniques of liposuction explaining that different techniques are designed to aid the surgeon with smooth removal of fat.
+Dr. Saunders educates his patients on the different techniques of liposuction, explaining that different techniques are designed to aid the surgeon with the smooth removal of fat.
 Scientific research has not shown one technique to be superior over another.
 Studies have shown excellent cosmetic results with the great majority of techniques.

 The best candidate for liposuction is a physically healthy individual with excess or unwanted fat, who has the clear understanding of the “real-reality” of liposuction.
 Understanding that liposuction does have limitations and realistic expectations is one of the most important aspects about understanding the procedure.

 Dr Saunders stresses to his patients that an important concept is what liposuction does not do.
 It does not tighten loose skin or muscles.
 The “real-reality” is liposuction makes you “a smaller version of you.”
 If your stomach jiggles, it will still jiggle after liposuction.
 If you have stretch marks, you will have stretch marks after liposuction, if you have loose muscles, you will have loose muscles after liposuction.”

 Dr Saunders evaluates each patient on an individual basis and may recommend another procedure such as skin removal or muscle tightening to go along with liposuction.
 These procedures may combine for a better result and a more sculpted appearance.